 Workshop organization and overview

-Our Workshop Coordinator, Dr Ivan Maillard, will group submitted abstracts into themes of related subject matter and identify chairs for each workshop.
+Our Workshop Coordinator, Lyse Norian, will group submitted abstracts into themes of related subject matter and identify chairs for each workshop.
 Approximately 10 workshops are held concurrently from 2:00-4:15 PM on Saturday and another 10 or so on Sunday.
 Each workshop is chaired by an expert, such as yourself.
 The Workshop Coordinator will assign and communicate the abstract order within each of the workshops (approximately 10 abstracts) to each of the workshop chairs, who will then contact their presenters with further instructions.
 It is important that each presentation & discussion is no more than 12 minutes long, so that ~10 speakers can be accommodated within the 2-hour workshop period.
 Because workshops precede formal poster viewing, presenters should view their presentations as an opportunity to invite more detailed discussion of their scientific discoveries during the poster/reception session immediately following at 4:15-6:15 PM.

 Ten or eleven workshops are held concurrently.
 Because students and investigators often visit more than one workshop session, it is important that: